WHO WE ARE

 You should be aware that GDPR rights (including the right of access) are limited to your own personal data, and certain data is exempt.
 This will include information which identifies other individuals (and parents need to be aware this may include their own children, in certain limited situations), or information which is subject to legal privilege (for example legal advice given to or sought by the school, or documents prepared in connection with a legal case or at the request of the police).

 - disclose any pupil examination scripts, or other information consisting solely of pupil test answers – although markers’ comments may still be made available if they constitute pupil personal data;

-- nor share any confidential reference held by the school received for the purposes of the education, training, appointment or employment of any individual.
+- nor share any confidential reference held by the school received for the purposes of the admission, education, training, appointment or employment of any individual.

 “Right to be forgotten"

 The school will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your (or your child's) personal data: for example, a legal requirement, or where it falls within a proportionate legitimate interest identified in this Privacy Notice.
 Generally, if the school still considers the processing of the personal data to be reasonably necessary, it is entitled to continue.
 All such requests will be considered on their own merits.

 Where the school is relying on consent as a means to process personal data, any person may withdraw this consent at any time (subject to similar age considerations as above).
 Please be aware however that the school may not be relying on consent but have another lawful reason to process the personal data in question even without your consent.

 That reason will usually have been asserted under this Privacy Notice, or may otherwise exist under some form of contract or agreement with the individual (e.g. an employment or parent contract, or because a purchase of goods, services or membership of an organisation such as an alumni or parents' association has been requested).